Tensor products and units of partial Burnside rings: Preliminaries

 \subsection{Notation}

 Let $G$ be a finite group.
 Denote by $\Sub{G}$ the set of subgroups of $G$.
-For a family $\D$ of subgroups of $G$ with closed under $G$-conjugation, write $\D^c$ for the set of the conjugacy classes of $\D$.
-Denote by $(H)$ the set of all $G$-conjugate subgroups of a subgroup $H$ of $G$.
-Denote by $[X]$ the isomorphism class of finite $G$-set $X$.
-For a family $\D$ of subgroups of $G$, a $G$-set $X$ is called a $(G,\D)$-set if the stabilizer of any element of $X$ lies in $\D$.
+For a family $\D$ of subgroups of $G$ that is closed under $G$-conjugation, write $\D^c$ for the set of $G$-conjugacy classes contained in $\D$.
+Denote by $(H)$ the $G$-conjugacy class of $H$.
+Denote by $[X]$ the isomorphism class of a finite $G$-set $X$.
+For a family $\D$ of subgroups of $G$, a $G$-set $X$ is called a $(G,\D)$-set if the stabilizer of every element of $X$ lies in $\D$.
 If $X$ is a finite set, write $|X|$ for the cardinality of $X$.
 Denote by $\bigsqcup$ the disjoint union of sets.